 In the Gargoyles episode "Hunter's Moon," when Goliath wants revenge on the Hunters, Demona tells him, "At last, you're thinking like a true gargoyle" — and, judging by the expression on her face, thinking, "You're so sexy when you're full of rage and blood lust!"
 Considering that they were lovers before the start of the series, that might really be what she was thinking.

-Happens in Transformers Animated.
+Happens in Transformers Animated when Prowl takes out what he thinks is Starscream while chopping off his weapons to use himself.
 If Starscream compliments you, you know you're doing something wrong.
 (Of course, it turns out that that was his sycophantic clone, but when it's your ruthlessness that he's approving of, still...).

 And it's similar to a scene in Beast Wars where Megatron compliments Cheetor on his sneak attack while Megs was attempting to negotiate.
 (Of course, not expecting Megatron to keep his word and striking first can hardly be held against him.)

-The Monarch pulls this one intentionally in The Venture Brothers to keep Dean from reporting his break-in.
+The Monarch pulls this one intentionally in The Venture Bros. to keep Dean from reporting his breaking in and raping their guard robot.
 He hastily acted as if the act of tattling would put Dean down the path to evil, just he wanted.